Skip to main content

 What is a recruitment referral scheme?

-A recruitment referral scheme is another way of sourcing candidates, alongside traditional streams such as advertising on job boards and working with agencies.
-Essentially, it’s a programme where existing employees are incentivised to recommend people from their networks for open roles.
+A recruitment referral scheme is another way of sourcing candidates when it’s time to hire, alongside traditional streams such as advertising on job boards and working with agencies.

-The benefits of employee referral programs
+The benefits of employee referral programmes

 Let’s delve deeper into why employee referrals are an effective means of recruitment in an increasingly competitive hiring landscape.